goudete/goudete/README.md

 ## Hi there. *I'm Enrique.* 👋🏼

-#### I am a full stack dev mostly building on node/express and react.
+#### I'm a full stack dev mostly building on node/express and react.
 On the side, I build on Ethereum and Solana

-#### My north star is to create hand coded goods that delight people.
+#### My mission is to create hand coded goods that delight.

 #### You can also find me on: